TL;DR

 Stay to Play policies often include clear consequences for non-compliance, such as fines, disqualification, or exclusion from game scheduling.
 These measures are designed to uphold the integrity of the policy and maintain fairness across all teams.

 Most Stay to Play policies include a formal process for managing exception requests, such as for local teams or special circumstances.
 A structured approach ensures that decisions are consistent, transparent, and well-documented.
-This helps protect data accuracy, maintain trust with partners, and give teams a fair, clearly defined way to request alternative accommodations without undermining compliance.

 Clear and proactive communication about Stay to Play requirements is essential.
 This includes early notifications, reminders, accessible FAQs, and a transparent exception request process to help teams understand and adhere to the policy.